deebaby001/bank-activity-lab-2/README.md

 * etc.

 ## Project Description
-(Provide more detailed overview of the project.
-Talk a bit about your data sources and what questions and hypothesis you are exploring.
-What specific data analysis/visualization and modelling work are you using to solve the problem?
-What blockers and challenges are you facing?
-Feel free to number or bullet point things here)
+Provide more detailed overview of the project.
+This project was an examination in understanding of coding concepts and the use of evaluation techniques to reinforce the skills obtained.
+It was challenging, yet, good.